PimAkker/Leveraging-BIM-Models-for-Skill-Specific-Robot-Navigation-and-Localization/map_generation/README.md

 linemap_server(0.2, ['Stairs', 'Walls', 'Structural Columns'], "plane")

 ## How it works
 The map generation process is described below.
-Be aware that the code sections shown below are not the same as in the scripts, but rather show how seperate sections of the scripts work by showing small bits that are representative of what the scripts are doing.
+Be aware that the code sections shown below are not the same as in the scripts, but rather show how separate sections of the scripts work by showing small bits that are representative of what the scripts are doing.

 -  Query elements: First the required elements are queries from either the IFC directly or from the graph database on the server.
 For the IFC, this is done using IfcOpenShell to retrieve the wanted elements and generate the shape of each of the individual elements.
 These shapes can then be used to retrieve the transformation, faces, edges and vertices of the elements.
 For the server, these are obtained using a SparQL query which retrieves the transformation, faces, edges and vertices of the elements directly.